 2004 Oribotics, Electrofringe, Newcastle Regional Gallery, Newcastle

-Gardiner's other works include Origami House 2003: one square kilometer of paper folded into a full size house with the Melbourne Origami Group, 1001 Cranes: 7000 paper cranes installed in the shape of a three story high Gingko bonsai, and Radiobots a radio based percussive instrument for performance on architecture.
-From 2005-2006 he starred as a television presenter on ABC Sunday Arts teaching the art of origami.
-He is author of Everything Origami, a best selling general origami book and collaboration with Australia's leading origami artists.
-He is publisher and editor of Folding Australia 2005, and Folding Australia 2007.
+Gardiner's other works include Origami House 2003: one square kilometre of paper folded into a full-size house with the Melbourne Origami Group, 1001 Cranes: 7000 paper cranes installed in the shape of a three-story high Gingko bonsai, and Radiobots a radio-based percussive instrument for performance on architecture.
+From 2005-2006 he starred as a television presenter on ABC Sunday Arts, teaching the art of origami.
+He is the author of Everything Origami, a best selling general origami book and collaboration with Australia's leading origami artists.
+He is the publisher and editor of Folding Australia 2005 and Folding Australia 2007.

 Gardiner curated a major exhibition Project Genesis on the topic of Synthetic Biology for the Ars Electronica Centre.
 He was awarded a three year PEEK grant from the Austrian Science Fund FWF for his research into the topic of ORI* on the aesthetics and language of folding and technology.
-Gardiner was awarded his PhD by the University of Newcastle, Australia for his thesis titled ORI*.
+The University of Newcastle awarded Gardiner his PhD, Australia for his thesis titled ORI*.

-A graduate of the Victorian College of the Arts, Fine Art Photography, and mentored by artists Patricia Piccinini and Peter Hennessey at Drome in Melbourne.
-Gardiner began folding paper at the age of eight, and around the same time he was given an Apple IIe by his father to learn how to code.
+Gardiner graduated from the Victorian College of the Arts, Fine Art Photography and subsequently mentored by artists Patricia Piccinini and Peter Hennessey at Drome in Melbourne.
+He began folding paper at the age of eight, and around the same time, he was given an Apple IIe by his father to learn how to code.

 Dr Matthew Gardiner is a world leading researcher on the topic of the Art and Science of Origami and Technology.
 Since 2010, Gardiner's genre defining work has been situated within the research laboratory of the Ars Electronica Futurelab.
 One of the more interesting roles of an artistic researcher in a media-lab is to constantly question and to redefine the use of media.
 His series of Oribotic artworks do just that, by questioning the role of the fold, Gardiner interrogates all folded media, natural, artificial and technological.